nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 tools prefer data in the long format.
 I like to create a counts_long file that can be easily subset by variables or genes of interest.

-For this, we must introduce the pipe, `%>%`.
-This symbol is used to redirect the output from standard out to another function.

 ``` r
 counts_long <- counts2 %>%
   pivot_longer(-Ensembl.gene.ID, names_to = "Tissue.Sample.ID", values_to = "counts") %>%